MiaTothova/Mission-of-Faith/README.md

 * [PC View](https://github.com/MiaTothova/Mission-of-Faith/blob/main/wire-frames/pc.png)

 Here I have been planning my color schemes for the website.
-At the End I have decided to stick to the Yellow/off white shades.
+At the End I have decided to stick to the Yellow/off-white/greyish shades.

 ![](https://github.com/MiaTothova/Mission-of-Faith/blob/main/readme-images/color-scheme.png)